prototypefund/Digital_Bargeld-docs/api-mint.rst

       // denomination RSA key with which the coin is signed
       denom_pub: RsaPublicKey;

-      // mint's unblinded RSA `signature`_ of the coin
+      // exchange's unblinded RSA `signature`_ of the coin
       ub_sig: RsaSignature;

       // timestamp when the contract was finalized, must match approximately the
-      // current time of the mint
+      // current time of the exchange
       timestamp: Timestamp;

-      // indicative time by which the mint undertakes to transfer the funds to
+      // indicative time by which the exchange undertakes to transfer the funds to
       // the merchant, in case of successful payment.
       edate: Timestamp;